-There are plenty of animal product-free snacks to be found at konbini and on supermarket store shelves across the country.
+There are plenty of animal product-free snacks to be found at konbini (convenience stores) and on supermarket shelves across the country.
 Many common Japanese foods are also vegan, like wagashi, soy milk, and tofu.
 However, there are some landmines to watch out for if you're maintaining a vegan life in Japan.
 That's where this guide comes in.

 This blog post is broken into two sections.
 The first features vegan restaurant guides for Tokyo, Kyoto, Kobe and Osaka, Nara, Hiroshima, and Okinawa.
 Each guide includes a helpful list of vegan restaurants in the area.